 Elizaveta Antropova//Getty Images

 You don’t have to go nuts with this snack, just one ounce of almonds (about 23 in total) has nearly 4 grams of fiber.
-Mix them into trail mix with dried fruit to get carbs, protein, and healthy fat to munch on as you travel.
-Jones says it will help get things moving along a bit smoother.
+Mix them into trail mix with dried fruit to get carbs, protein, and healthy fat in one snack.

 10. Lentils